Tips for Writing in North American Colleges: The Basics

 If you are using an East Asian (Japan, Korea, China, Taiwan) version of Microsoft Word, however, there are additional things you will need to do:

 Instead of double spaced, set your line spacing to Exactly 28 pt.
-East Asian versions of Word create more space between lines of text than North American versions, and just setting Word to double spaced will leave too little text on the page.
+East Asian versions of Word create more space between lines of text than North American versions, and just setting Word to double space will leave too little text on the page.

 Click Format, then Paragraph, then Asian Typography, and make sure there is NO CHECK next to the sentence, “Allow Latin text to wrap in the middle of a word.”
 Without doing this, East Asian versions of Word will inappropriately cut English words at the end of a line: